hashicorp/terraform-provider-random/docs/resources/id.md

 # random_id (Resource)

 The resource `random_id` generates random numbers that are intended to be used as unique identifiers for other resources.
+If the output is considered sensitive, and should not be displayed in the CLI, use `random_bytes` instead.

 This resource *does* use a cryptographic random number generator in order to minimize the chance of collisions, making the results of this resource